BOSSIER CITY EXPUNGEMENT LAWYER

 What is Expungement?

 If you have a criminal record, you might have heard about the process of expungement.
 But what exactly is expungement?
 Essentially, expungement is the process of sealing your arrest and conviction records, thus rendering your charges irrelevant for any future viewers.
 Every state, including Louisiana, has an expungement process.
 State-specific details vary widely.
-However, most states hold that, once someone’s record goes through expungements, that record need not be disclosed to landlords, employers, or other public parties.
+However, most states hold that, once someone’s record goes through expungements, their criminal history need not be disclosed to landlords, employers, or other public parties.
+(Note – certain agencies and institutions, including any law enforcement agency, criminal justice agency, and certain financial institutions may still be able to access this record.)

 During the expungement process, a person’s criminal record is completely removed from state or federal records.
 Afterward, the court systems treat the charges as if they never occurred.
 While it may sound similar, expungement does not equal forgiveness.
 Forgiveness is more akin to a legal pardon than an expungement.
 The major difference between the two is that pardons do not require the removal of charges from a criminal or public record.
 Expungements, however, require the formal order of a judge or court system.